 GOOD PAIRING FOOD AND DRINK

-Appetizer: Classic Appetizer Platter with Hummus and Baba Ganoush
+Appetizer: Classic Hummus and Baba Ganoush Platter

-Side Dish: As part of a Roasted Vegetable Medley
+Side Dish: Roasted Vegetable Medley

-Dessert: Challah Bread Pudding with Vanilla Sauce or Fresh Berries
+Dessert: Challah Bread Pudding with Vanilla Sauce

 Cocktail: Aperol Spritz

-- Why:Â The bright, bitter orange notes and effervescent bubbles of an Aperol Spritz cut through the richness of the challah, especially if you’re serving it with a savory meal.
-It acts as a perfect palate cleanser between bites.
+The bright, bitter orange notes and effervescent bubbles of an Aperol Spritz cut through the richness of the challah.
+It acts as a perfect palate cleanser between bites, especially if you’re serving the bread with a savory meal.

 Non-Alcoholic Drink: Sparkling Honey Lemonade